 After graduating Farahana assisted Haitian migrants and asylum seekers within Central Florida and she is passionate about introducing Latin American and Caribbean culture to her environment, through hosting conversations and cultural celebrations.

-Sean is an Anglo-Chinese student who studied International Affairs at Peking University’s SIS and is currently studying the same at the London School of Economics’ Department of International History.
-While in Beijing he interned for the British Chamber of Commerce in China.
-His primary interest lies in the intersection of security studies and East Asia, as they relate to Western (and in particular US) defence diplomacy.
-He hopes to better understand the region and its position as a central node in great power strategic calculations and thereby contribute in some small way to the construction of a peaceful, prosperous East-West relationship.
-After graduation, he hopes to work in the public sector or in a think tank/consultant capacity.
+He has worked and studied across East Asia, and is primarily interested in the intersection of foreign policy and East Asian defence and security.
+He hopes to better understand the region and its position as a central node in great power calculations and thereby contribute in some small way to the construction of a peaceful, prosperous East-West relationship.

 He currently works for the UK’s Foreign, Commonwealth & Development Office as a Strategy Adviser.